Confused About Product and Software Documentation? Don't Worry, They're One in the Same!

 What You'll Learn

-• Understand the key differences between product and software documentation target audiences
+• Differentiate between product and software documentation based on target audience and purpose

-• Master the hierarchical relationship between software and product documentation workflows
+• Identify the hierarchical relationship between technical software documentation and product documentation

 Product teams and software teams both share a common bugbear: documentation.